 Bedtime battles are common in many families, and they vary depending on the child's level of development.
 It's not unusual for children to do anything they can to avoid going to bed.
 Luckily, there are ways to make bedtime routines fun and a natural part of your child's day.

 An infant's sleeping patterns are determined by his physical needs, such as hunger or a soiled diaper.
 To help your baby learn to sleep on his own, return him to his crib once he is fed and changed.
 Babies who sleep in their parents' bed become accustomed to having a warm body nearby when they go to sleep.
 This habit is not only difficult to break, but it can be dangerous as well.
-A recent study published by the American Academy of Pediatrics says that parents sharing a bed with their baby can increase the risk of infant death.
+A recent study published by the American Academy of Pediatrics says that parents sharing a bed with their baby can increase the risk of sleep-related infant death.
 Researchers have concluded that babies are safest sleeping in a standard-size crib, bassinet, portable crib, or play yard that meets the standards of the Consumer Product Safety Commission (CPSC).

-If your baby cries during the night, attend to him and then return him to his crib.
-Don't worry if he cries for a few minutes.
-He will learn to pacify himself and will soon be asleep.
-Richard Ferber's book, Solve Your Child's Sleep Problems (Simon & Schuster, 1986), is very informative about getting kids to sleep.
+If your baby cries during the night, attend to them and then return them to their crib.
+Don't worry if they cries for a few minutes.
+They will learn to pacify themself and will soon be asleep.

-As your child moves into the toddler years, make the bedtime routine a regular part of his day.
-Tell him several times that it's almost time to get ready for bed.
-He will be less likely to resist you if he has been forewarned.
-Remind him after dinner that he may play for a while before bath time.
-Allow him to play in the bath, since this should be a fun time.
-You can sit and talk with him while he splashes about.
+As your child moves into the toddler years, make the bedtime routine a regular part of their day.
+Tell them several times that it's almost time to get ready for bed.
+They will be less likely to resist you if they have been forewarned.
+Remind them after dinner that they may play for a while before bath time.
+Allow them to play in the bath, since this should be a fun time.
+You can sit and talk with them while they splash about.

 Maintaining routines helps children know what is expected of them.
 Be consistent about rules, such as no snacks after teeth have been brushed.
 Many kids try to delay bedtime by asking for something to eat or drink.
 Be firm, and do not respond to these tactics.
 They will understand that you mean business, and soon they will stop asking.

 If your child is afraid of the dark, put a nightlight in his room or hallway.
-If he says he is afraid or monsters or other imaginary creatures, reassure him that they don't exist.
-A teddy bear or blanket often helps pacify kids in bed, and you can tuck them in together when kissing your child goodnight.
+If they say they are afraid of monsters or other imaginary creatures, reassure them that they don't exist.
+A teddy bear or blanket often helps pacify kids in bed, and you can tuck them in together when saying goodnight to your child.

 Once the light is out, do not respond if your child tries to engage you in conversation.
-Let him know you'll be glad to listen in the morning.
-If your child gets out of bed, simply take him back.
-If he complains that he cannot sleep, tell him that's OK as long as he lies quietly in bed.
+Let them know you'll be glad to listen in the morning.
+If your child gets out of bed, simply take them back.
+If they complain that they cannot sleep, tell them that's OK if they lie quietly in bed.

-Diet affects behavior, so make sure your child does not consume food or drinks that are high in sugar or caffeine in the late afternoon or later.
-These are sure to keep him awake.
+Diet also affects behavior, so make sure your child does not consume food or drinks that are high in sugar or caffeine in the late afternoon or evening.
+These are substances that are sure to keep them awake.

-Teenagers require a lot of sleep, but many like to stay up late talking on the phone, watching TV or using the computer.
-Establish rules together that limit their use, and keep computers and TVs out of teens' rooms so you can monitor their use more easily.
+Teenagers require a lot of sleep, but many like to stay up late on their phones or watching TV.
+Establish rules together that limit their use.
 Let teens know what is expected of them, because routines are just as important for them as for younger children.